charlieconneely/five-in-a-row/README.md

 If one client quits in the middle of a game, the other will see "Waiting for opponent to join...".
 If another client joins, the game will restart.

+A short of clip of the gameplay can be found [here](https://youtu.be/OXCla1QqVjg).

 ***
 ### Installation
 ```